dv00d00/payment-gateway-challenge-dotnet/README.md

 - Add **persistence** for failed requests beyond max retry
 - Secure **encryption at rest** for card data (even last four digits)
 - Circuit breaker, bulkhead, and retry strategies for **resilience**

+## Notes

+Throughout development, I felt a mix of dread and excitement—pretty typical when dealing with distributed systems, especially in the context of payments, where even small failures can have outsized consequences.
+The task called for a simple and maintainable solution that shouldn’t take more than 4 hours.

+I’ll be honest: I didn’t quite manage to keep it simple.
+Maybe that’s the baggage of having seen too many real-world failures over the years.
+So I focused on the things I could control—like getting the domain model right.
+Even then, I couldn’t find peace of mind, especially after experimenting with idempotency on a separate branch.
+The tension between simplicity and robustness is very real here.

+That said, I really enjoyed the challenge.
+It pushed me to think deeply about trade-offs, revisit some core design principles, and reflect on my instincts as a developer.
+Given more time, there’s plenty I’d love to refine—but even within the scope of this take-home, I’m happy with the direction I took and the decisions I made.